2020 AFL season: Premiership season

-As the coronavirus situation developed, only the first round was played as originally drawn.
+As the pandemic developed, only the first round was played as originally drawn.
 The rest of the fixture was redrawn into a new seventeen-round season in which each team played each other once.
 The new rescheduled fixture was released gradually through the season, often at short notice, to allow the fixture to respond to developments in the spread of the virus.